Ohio State settling some suits over doc abuse; cost unclear

-COLUMBUS, Ohio (AP) — Ohio State reached an unspecified settlement with nearly half of the roughly 350 men alleging university officials ignored complaints and failed to stop a team doctor who they say sexually abused athletes and other students throughout his two decades there, the school revealed Friday.
+COLUMBUS, Ohio (AP) — Ohio State reached an unspecified settlement with nearly half of the roughly 350 men who say they were sexually abused decades ago by a team doctor who was jokingly known among some athletes by nicknames like “Dr. Jelly Paws.”

-It is the first settlement for accusers of the late doctor, Richard Strauss.
+The settlement announced Friday is the first for accusers of the late Richard Strauss, who say the doctor groped and otherwise mistreated students for two decades while school officials knew about concerns but did little to stop him.

+With the settlement not yet finalized, the school and others involved are staying mum about how much would be paid.

-Ohio State wouldn't disclose the dollar amount but said in a statement that a special overseer independent of the university will help allocate the funds to individual accusers based on their experiences and the harm done.
-Those payments will come from "existing institutional discretionary funding," not tuition, taxpayer or donor money, according to the school.
+Ohio State said in a statement that a special overseer independent of the university will help allocate the funds to individual accusers based on their experiences and the harm done.
+The payments will come from "existing institutional discretionary funding," not tuition or taxpayer or donor money, according to the school.

-Rick Schulte, a lawyer who represented former Ohio State football players, wrestlers and other athletes, said the settlement helps the men move forward and heal.
+Rick Schulte, a lawyer who represented former Ohio State football players, wrestlers and other athletes, said the settlement will help the men move forward and heal.

 “The bravery of our clients is humbling," Schulte said in the statement shared by the university.
 “We are pleased that Ohio State stepped forward and did the right thing.”